How to Apply Avg Function on Top Of Select Query In Oracle?

 Here's an example of how you can filter specific data before calculating the average using the AVG function:

-with the name of the table you are selecting data from, and condition
+Replace column_name with the column you want to calculate the average for, table_name with the name of the table you are selecting data from, and condition with the specific filter criteria you want to apply.

-For example, if you want to calculate the average of a column named sales_amount
+For example, if you want to calculate the average of a column named sales_amount from a table named sales_data for only the sales made in January, you can use the following query:

-SELECT AVG(sales_amount) FROM sales_data WHERE MONTH(sales_date) = 1; |
+WHERE MONTH(sales_date) = 1;

 This query will calculate the average sales amount for only the sales made in January.
-You can adjust the WHERE
+You can adjust the WHERE clause based on your specific filtering requirements.

 How to use AVG function with SELECT query in Oracle?